How I Teach My Baby To Read

 I did bring her when she is a toddler to the library, but I find having her own books and calling her own things/property” is vital to any child.
 She will always bring her books everywhere she goes and read them.

 Her 1st reaction to the library.
 Wah!
 So many books.
-I brought her to the children's books section, and she hurriedly took out a book and was amazed to see such a place of a library exist.
+I brought her to the children's books section, and she hurriedly took out a book and was amazed to see such a place of a library exists.
 I shared with her that these books do not belong to her and that she will have to return them.
 We have a library bag where when she is done, she will place it there, and it will be returned to the library.
 As a mom observe what your child chooses, initially you will be selecting the book for them, but eventually they will choose for themselves.

 On numbers, I started with this book, Awareness of numbers around us.

-It tells where does in real life you see numbers.
+It tells where in real life you see numbers.
 Like in the lift, the price tag at grocery stores, then only the books on counting 1-10, counting 1-100, the concept of sorting, etc…

 Later I bought some CDs on math equation songs, following Shichida classes.

 During the 2nd year in Shichida, I notice there is not much improvement compared to other toddlers, so I spoke to some senior Shichida moms.
 Honestly, it is better to observe what they do than hear what they say because not all mums share sincerely.